 - Flush all toilets, and pour 64 ounces of non-toxic antifreeze into bowls.

-- Pour 32 ounces of non-toxic antifreeze down each sink, including garbage disposal side.
+- Pour 32 ounces of non-toxic antifreeze down each sink, including the garbage disposal side.

 Sewer Line Considerations